Doctor Mortgage Lending Guide: The Top Things to Understand

 In addition to the above benefits, a doctor’s mortgage loan usually has no pre-payment penalty.
 This is often not allowed on a standard mortgage.

-You will be able to select from flexible loan options and close on your home up to 90 days before you begin your employment.
+You will be able to select from flexible loan options and close your home up to 90 days before you begin your employment.
 This helps reduce stress for you and your family.

 Physician Loan Disadvantages